 - Ensuring that the Committee is effective in its task of setting and implementing the company's direction and strategy.

 - Supporting the Committee Members in achieving those strategies.

 - Chairing at the:

+- Committee Meetings.

-- o All Members Meeting (AMM).
+- All Members Meeting (AMM).

 - Annual General Meeting (AGM).

-- o Committee Meetings.

-- Extraordinary General Meetings.
+- Extraordinary General Meetings (EGM).

-This role also requires the volunteer to be a Director.
+This role requires the volunteer to be a Director.